 Is the Fee Worth It?

-This, for me is always the make it or break it criteria.
+This, for me, is always the make it or break it criteria.
 Nobody wants to spend time on an assignment and make less money than they would if they were working on something else.
 When you factor in research and pulling comps, the inspection, shooting comp photos, the drive time and writing a report, I would say that it takes me an average of about 4 hours to complete a full appraisal.
 If I were to complete 4 AQC assignments in the same 4 hours, I would actually end up making more money while never leaving my home office.
 So, is it worth it?
 Yes.

 A Beneficial By-Product:

-Completing these assignments also gave me new perspective.
+Completing these assignments also gave me a new perspective.
 It allowed me to see how my peers were completing appraisal assignments, where they excelled and their shortcomings.
 In the following weeks, I realized that when completing my own appraisal reports, I found myself adding an extra comment or clarifying something that in the past I may have brushed over.
 I was able to see my own reports through the eyes of someone else.
-Someone who had not inspected the subject property, was not necessarily familiar with the neighborhood or nuances of the market area.
+Someone who had not inspected the subject property was not necessarily familiar with the neighborhood or nuances of the market area.
 Someone who would rely on my data and analysis to make an informed decision.